chen-iris/sift/README.md

 # ReviewScraper
 Starterhacks 2019

-This is the project which is designed and developed as the part of StarterHacks 2019.
+This is the project is designed and developed as the part of StarterHacks 2019.

 The repository has code for a chrome extention that can summarize a product on the screen from a e-commerce site and provides comparision and recommendations for the user at a single place.